JADE-V-V/JADE/docs/source/dev/pp_gallery.rst

 * ``subcases``: a list of subcases to be plotted.
 The first value is the name of the column that identify the subcasese while the second value is a list of the subcases to be plotted.
 The different cases will be plotted all in the same subplot.
+* ``scale_subcases``: if true and subcases are present, it scale each subsequent subcase bu 1e-1 to fit them all in the same subplot.
+Default is false.
 * ``xscale``: The scale of the x-axis.
 Every argument that could be passed to the matplotlib function ``set_xscale()`` is accepted.
 Common ones are 'linear' or 'log'.
 Default is 'log'.